ShovalMessica/NAST/eval/readme.md

 - **Continuous Global Representation**: Set `config[num_units]["continuous_global"]` to `True`.

-By setting these configuration options, you can easily choose how the output representation, making it suitable for your specific needs in speaker information evaluation.
+By setting these configuration options, you can easily choose the output representation, making it suitable for your specific needs in speaker information evaluation.

 ## Unit-Edit-Distance (UED) Calculation